-As sworn law enforcement officers, SROs may intervene to deescalate situations.
+- i.
+As sworn law enforcement officers, SROs may intervene to de-escalate situations.
 However, an SRO should not be involved in the physical restraint of a student unless there is imminent danger of serious physical harm to self or others.
-School staff or Student Support Teams (SST) will act to deescalate situations that are, or have the potential to cause, disruptions to the school environment and are violations of the student code of conduct.
+School staff or Student Support Teams (SST) will act to de-escalate situations that are, or have the potential to cause, disruptions to the school environment and are violations of the student code of conduct.
 If physical intervention is necessary, the action will be reported promptly to the school administrator and the rationale for the action must be fully documented.
-Use form found in Appendix 2 for proper reporting.

-Physical intervention by SROs is undertaken in accordance with policies and operational procedures of their local law enforcement agency.
-If an SRO is involved in the use of restraint or physical intervention, the action must be reported to the school principal and the SRO's supervisor and the rationale for the action must be fully documented, as above.

-SROs should be aware of the Virginia Board of Education's policies and guidelines on seclusion and restraint and related local school board policies (e.g., policy JM "Management of Student Behaviors in Emergency Situations"), and will attend training offered by ACPS on their use of seclusion and restraint by school employees.
+Use form found in Appendix 2 for proper reporting. - Physical intervention by SROs is undertaken in accordance with policies and operational procedures of their local law enforcement agency.
+If an SRO is involved in the use of restraint or physical intervention, the action must be reported to the school principal and the SRO's supervisor and the rationale for the action must be fully documented, as above. - iii.
+SROs should be aware of the Virginia Board of Education's policies and guidelines on seclusion and restraint and related local school board policies (e.g., policy JM "Management of Student Behaviors in Emergency Situations!'), and will attend training offered by ACPS on their use of seclusion and restraint by school employees.
 SROs working in an ACPS school must provide verification that they have reviewed the ACPS seclusion and restraint guidelines prior to the start of the school year.
-SROs, however, must continue to operate by their own department's policies and state law regarding physical intervention and use of force.

-Additionally, the ACPS and APD/SRO will coordinate to ensure that reasonable effort is made to inform the parents on the day of the incident, and before the end of the school day.

-6. KEY STATUTORY RESPONSIBILITIES

-a.
+SROs, however, must continue to operate by their own department's policies and state law regarding physical intervention and use of force. - iv.
+Additionally, the ACPS and APD/SRO will coordinate to ensure that reasonable effort is made to inform the parents on the day of the incident, and before the end of the school day. - g.
+Use of Shared Technology Resources - i.
+In an effort to continuously improve security posture at school facilities, the school division utilizes various emergency notification platforms to send email and text alerts to families, school administration, staff, and first responders (to include APD) when emergencies occur. - ii.
+The SRO Supervisor/Sergeant will be the direct point of contact to receive, respond, and dispatch the appropriate police response to the threat level and/or anonymous report that poses a life/safety concern during and after school hours. - iii.
+Certain technology resources may be implemented by APD (i.e. body-worn cameras).
+ACPS will be included in discussions regarding technology resources implemented by APD (that impact school operations) in an effort to understand technology, assist with process development from a school lens and minimize any potential negative impacts to students and/or school operations. - 6.
+Key Statutory Responsibilities a.
 Crime Reporting